 - Once the parent has signed in, select “Request a Direct PLUS Loan” then select and follow the instructions for the “Parent PLUS”

 Step 2 of 2: Complete a Federal Direct PLUS Loan Master Promissory Note (MPN) at

 - Once the parent has signed in, select “Complete Master Promissory Note” then select and follow the instructions for the “Parent PLUS”

 Qualified Borrowing Amounts

-- Parents may borrow up to the amount of the student's cost of education, which Iowa State University refers to as the Cost of Attendance, minus any other financial aid.
+- Parents may borrow up to the Cost of Attendance minus any other financial aid.

-Repayment begins 60 days after the full amount borrowed for a school year has been disbursed
+- Repayment begins 60 days after the loan is fully disbursed